Tommy Frevert

-Thomas Frevert (born November 24, 1986) is an American football placekicker who is currently a free agent.
+Thomas Frevert (born November 24, 1986) is an American former professional football placekicker.
 He played college football at Northwest Missouri State.
-He has been a member of the Kansas City Renegades, Oklahoma Defenders, Salina Bombers and Philadelphia Soul.
+He was a member of the Kansas City Renegades, Oklahoma Defenders, Salina Bombers and Philadelphia Soul.

-Early years
+Early life

 Frevert played football, soccer, basketball and tennis at Lee's Summit North High School in Lee's Summit, Missouri.
 He was a Missouri All-Star in soccer his senior year.

 College career

 Frevert played for the Northwest Missouri State Bearcats of Northwest Missouri State University from to 2005 to 2008.
 The Bearcats advanced to the NCAA Division II Football Championship each year of Frevert's college career but lost all four times.
 On December 10, 2006, he converted four field goals in a 33–3 win against Bloomsburg in the semifinals of the Division II playoffs, tying a record for most field goals in a Division II playoff game.
 He earned First Team All-MIAA honors his junior season in 2007 and Honorable Mention All-MIAA honors his senior season in 2008.
 He played in 59 games for the Bearcats, converting 41 field goals and over 260 extra points.
 He graduated from Northwest Missouri State with a bachelor's degree in biological psychology.